PoulKalff/Historyline-1914-1918-remake/README.md

 # HLR
-A remake of the a classical amiga game
+A remake of a classical amiga game